pragmint/open-practices/capabilities/empowering-teams-to-choose-tools.md

 ### Balance Choice with Complexity

-It’s crucial to balance tool choice with the potential costs of acquisition, support, and added complexity that come with adding new tools to a tech stack.
+It's crucial to balance tool choice with the potential costs of acquisition, support, and added complexity that come with adding new tools to a tech stack.

 While a baseline set of tools should be established across an organization, teams should feel free to choose a new tool or technology if they feel strongly that it is best suited for their use case.
 Making this choice means they must also _support_ the new tool(s), which can be a tall order.